Trucking Accident Attorneys Proudly Serving Florida

 A fully loaded semi truck can weigh up to 80,000 pounds.
 Your vehicle, on the other hand, probably weighs in between just 2,000 pounds to 5,000 pounds.
 Combine the significant weight difference with high speeds, and it is easy to see why so many truck accidents result in serious injuries and even deaths.

 We depend on large trucks to deliver goods around Florida and throughout the country.
 Unfortunately, the negligence of truck drivers, trucking companies, and other parties often cause devastating crashes.

-If you have been injured or a loved one was seriously hurt or killed in a tractor trailer accident, contact the truck accident lawyers at Colling Gilbert Wright & Carter by calling (407) 712-7300 today.
-Your initial consultation is free, and you owe us nothing if we don’t successfully resolve your case.
-Our attorneys serve clients in Orlando, Tampa, Miami, and throughout Florida.
+If you have been injured or a loved one was seriously hurt or killed in a tractor trailer accident, contact an Orlando truck accident lawyer at Colling Gilbert Wright by calling (407) 712-7300 today.
+Your initial consultation is FREE, and you owe us nothing if we don’t successfully resolve your case.
+Our truck accident lawyers serve clients in Orlando, Tampa, Miami, and throughout Florida.

 Why Do I Need a Truck Accident Lawyer?

 Truck accident claims are very different from the vast majority of motor vehicle accident cases.
 As a result, they require experience and specialized knowledge to navigate and litigate effectively.